BifbofII/wave-map/Project-Plan.md

 Map of coast of Finland with Buoy locations marked, wave height as colour and wave direction as arrows.
 Alpha mask around the buoys to indicate decreasing accuracy of the model.

 [Windy.com](https://api.windy.com/map-forecast) seems to have an API for visualizing data on a map.
 (Probably the free version isn't of much use)

+[Plotly](https://plotly.com) provides [map layers](https://plotly.com/python/mapbox-layers/) e.g. from open street maps where plots can be created on.

 ## Timeline